 Your plan can be a simple document that outlines the actions you intend to take in the following six key areas.

 Not all books are destined for successful direct marketing.
 You have to ask, is what you're offering via your direct mail marketing a real value for the cost to the customer?
-Cost to customer could be their time and effort to do what your direct mailer is asking of them or actual financial costs.
-If you are trying to deplete your inventory of over-priced books simply by offering a reduced price via direct mail, you may be disappointed.
+Cost to customers could be their time and effort to do what your direct mailer is asking of them or actual financial costs.
+If you are trying to deplete your inventory of overpriced books simply by offering a reduced price via direct mail, you may be disappointed.
 Instead, think about your offer from the recipient's perspective.
 Is what you have to offer, really worth their attention and subsequent action?
 What's in it for them?
-But also, determine how many recipients you'll need to take action from your mailing in order for it to be worthwhile for you?
+But also, determine how many recipients you'll need to take action from your mailing for it to be worthwhile for you.
 What's in it for you?

 The Target List